 Contact Valerie Esposito, Program Director

 Because environmental problems now and in the future are on a global scale, it's important to get an international perspective.
-In the Environmental Policy major, you will study environmental issues in the context of globalization and learn from the more innovative policies and laws instituted in other countries.
+In the Environmental Policy major, you will study environmental issues in the context of globalization and learn from the more innovative policies and laws implemented in other countries.

-Champlain has taken a highly proactive position on cultivating this competency by ensuring that the College has embedded pioneering international learning across the curriculum.
+"Global Appreciation" has emerged as an essential competency employers seek.
+Champlain has taken a proactive approach to cultivating this competency by ensuring that international learning is embedded in the College's curriculum.

-Additionally, Champlain expects every student to engage in a study-abroad experience, and has designed the curriculum of our majors to support a semester of international study.
+Additionally, Champlain offers opportunities for every student to engage in a study-abroad experience.
+To that end, we designed the curriculum of our majors to support a semester of international study.
 What does this mean to you?
-You can study in another country, and even take an internship, and still graduate on time.
+You can study in another country, even complete an internship, and still graduate on time.

 Living and studying in another country will make you a more culturally aware citizen, and an internationally engaged and cross-culturally sensitive professional.